 Nebraska Revised Statute 48-145

-Employers; compensation insurance required; exceptions; effect of failure to comply; self-insurer; payments required; deposit with State Treasurer; credited to General Fund.
+Employers; compensation insurance required; exceptions; effect of failure to comply; self-insurer; payments required; deposit with State Treasurer; credited to Compensation Court Cash Fund.

 To secure the payment of compensation under the Nebraska Workers' Compensation Act: